A Fun & Exhilarating Spring in Tuscany

 Chianti can (and should) also be appreciated for its rich cultural and historical contribution to Tuscany.
 Of course, that doesn’t mean we should skip the wine tasting!
-We loved the idea of mixing the hilltop towns, castles, and wine in the all day Tuscan Castles Tour.
+We loved the idea of mixing the hilltop towns, castles, and wine in the all-day Tuscan Castles Tour.
 New, just this year, is the exciting opportunity to watch as the artisans in the area continue to practice the ancient profession of silk weaving before wine tasting and visiting the quaint town of San Gimignano.

 3. COOKING IN THE COUNTRYSIDE

 We couldn’t resist the urge to get a little bit of flour on our apron!
 Everything just seems to taste better when you are enjoying it with the locals, especially the fresh Tuscan flavors direct from the market.
-We realize that the kids get a kick out of get their hands in the dough, so how about a Pizza and Gelato party?
+We realize that the kids get a kick out of getting their hands in the dough, so how about a Pizza and Gelato party?

 4. PISA & LUCCA

 These two monumental cities need to be on your itinerary, Pisa & Lucca, and what better way to enjoy them than combining them into a single day tour?
-You will appreciate the small groups, the private transport and free time to roam the city streets exploring the Leaning Tower (entrance can be purchase separately), the beautiful churches and doing some shopping in the boutique stores.
+You will appreciate the small groups, the private transport and free time to roam the city streets exploring the Leaning Tower (entrance can be purchased separately), the beautiful churches and doing some shopping in the boutique stores.

 5. THE TUSCAN LANDSCAPE

 We were looking for something special, and what could be more extraordinary, than the landscapes of the UNESCO heritage site of the Val d'Orcia?
-This is a small group guided tour which includes Siena, Pienza and Monteriggioni.
+This is a small group guided tour which includes Siena, Pienza, and Monteriggioni.